Merrifield has 3 RBIs, Perez homers as KC downs Astros 7-1

 TRAINER’S ROOM

-Royals: 1B Carlos Santana exited in the ninth after appearing to injure his left leg running to first base on a force out. … RHP Kyle Zimmer was activated from the injured list after missing about three weeks with neck spasms. … LHP Jake Brentz was placed on the injured list with a left shoulder injury.
+Royals: 1B Carlos Santana exited in the ninth after he was injured running to first base on a force out.
+Matheny said Santana has a Grade 1 hip strain and is day to day. … RHP Kyle Zimmer was activated from the injured list after missing about three weeks with neck spasms. … LHP Jake Brentz was placed on the injured list with a left shoulder injury.

 Astros: OF Chas McCormick was out of the lineup for a third straight game because of soreness in his left hand. … 3B Alex Bregman (strained left quadriceps) had three hits for Triple-A Sugar Land in a rehab game.
 He will return to Houston on Tuesday to be evaluated before the team determines if he’s ready to be activated. … RHP José Urquidy (right shoulder discomfort) will make a rehabilitation start for Sugar Land on Tuesday night.